Then, we came to conclude that confidence might mean an attitude of believing in a person’s natural feeling.

 Seamless integration is continuous work without attention, and requires perseverance to find small elements or an emerging change to nudge.

 That might be the moment for an introverted leader to make an appearance.

 Hero Inside You

-“Hero” sung by Mariah Carey was the song repeated again and again in Hachi’s ipod during her difficult time.
+“Hero” sung by Mariah Carey was a song Hachi repeated again and again during her difficult time.

 Before writing this article, she listened to it again.

-Then, she realized that the lyrics of “hero” might sing about individuality or finding both a strength and natural feelings on the way of making own path.
+Then, she realized that the song of “hero” might be about individuality or finding both inner strength and natural feelings on a way of making own path.

 When it comes to a hero, we often imagine a superman who comes from somewhere and saves the world.

 However, what would be like if it means an inner hero?

 An inner hero would be your guide who leads you to the world and helps you to meet people you need.